gauravgola96/pattern_attribute_prediction-fynd-/README.md

 4) run.py

 	- Made a run.py with argument parser for running the code on terminal.
-	- Provide only image path and returns the prediction.
+	- Provide only image path and it returns the prediction.